-Yes, you can make a delicious pecan pie without butter.
-Just replace the butter with a trans fat free spread like Benecol but not the light version.
+To make pecan pie without butter just replace the butter with a trans fat free spread like Benecol.
 Corn syrup makes the best pecan pie and it is not the same as high fructose corn syrup.
 Toasting the pecans first is a must and you can do that days in advance.
-The oil pie crust can be patted into the pan or rolled between wax paper and carefully transferred to the pan.
+The oil pie crust can be patted into the pan or rolled between wax paper and transferred to the pan.
 And a metal pie ring will keep the edges of the crust from over-baking.
 I use a standard pyrex 9-inch pie pan, not deep dish. - Jenny Jones

 - 1 1/3 cups all-purpose flour

 - 1/4 teaspoon salt

 - 1/4 cup milk (use 1%)

 - 1/4 cup vegetable oil (I use canola or extra-light olive oil)

 - 3 eggs

 - 1/2 cup sugar